AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-09-28-nfts-are-a-problem.md

 #### You Don't Have to Own Something to Sell It as an NFT

 Suppose you're able to verify that an asset listed on an NFT market is legitimate and not a counterfeit.
 Are you in the clear then?

-Not quite.
+Not really.

-The bigger problem is that anyone can sell an NFT, even if they don't own the content.
-While this is true even for real-world art, you at least have to put in the work to steal or counterfeit those items.
-But if you're a digital artist who regularly shares their work online, it doesn't take much effort for someone to impersonate you.
+The bigger issue is that anyone can sell a digital work as an NFT.
+While this is true even for real-world art, you at least have to put in the effort to steal or counterfeit those items.
+Sure, you can find a photo of the Mona Lisa online, but you're going to have a really hard time convincing someone to *pay* you for it.
+On the other hand, it's trivial to steal and sell digital artwork.

-NFTs open up a whole new world of theft, making it easier for other people to profit off of you and your content—like when [someone sold one of Terence Eden's tweets as an NFT](https://shkspr.mobi/blog/2021/02/stop-this-digital-ownership-madness-nfts-are-bullshit-and-the-stupid-makes-me-angry/).
+This is not a new problem, but NFTs open up a whole new world of theft and make it easier for people to impersonate artists and sell their work.
+In fact, you don't even have to be an artist—any piece of digital content is up for grabs, like when [someone sold one of Terence Eden's tweets as an NFT](https://shkspr.mobi/blog/2021/02/stop-this-digital-ownership-madness-nfts-are-bullshit-and-the-stupid-makes-me-angry/).

 {% quote "Stop this digital ownership madness.
 NFTs are bullshit.
 And the stupid makes me angry.", "https://shkspr.mobi/blog/2021/02/stop-this-digital-ownership-madness-nfts-are-bullshit-and-the-stupid-makes-me-angry/" %}
   This is nonsense.
 Let's ignore the fact that some random company has taken my copyright and indelibly stored it on a 'chain.
 Let's ignore that someone else is claiming my content as their own.
 Heck, let's even ignore that someone else is monetising my content without permission or recompense.